glegarda/conway/README.md

-# conway
+## Conway's game of life

+### **Introduction**
 Contains source code for Conway's Game of Life.
 Created for the ERTS course of the Master's Degree in Automatic Control and Robotics of the UPC.

-Edit with the following info from the pseudocode:
-The state of the game is defined by an array of cell objects representing all live cells.
-At each iteration:
+In order to play the game, running the makefile is first required.

+### **Interface**
+A full integrated and adaptative interface has been design for the game.
+It has different windows and menus for each of the modes during the game. the different menus can be explored using up and down arrows and clicking enter button.
+- Main menu: We can choose  whether to play the game, enter the options menu or exit
+- Options menu: We can modify some parameters like height and width for the game window, the alive cell symbol and refreshing time for the different iterations.
+- Game menu: Once we enter in the game menu, we can choose between different test structures and create our own starting configuration by user input.

+### **Game**
+Once the game is played, the iterations are computed as follows:

     1. Initialise an array (malloc) of cell (let's call it dead_cells)
     2. Iterate over every cell in state:
         2.1.
 Iterate over each of its 8-nearest neighbours:
             2.1.1.
 If neighbour is alive, cell.live_neighbours += 1; but if neighbour is dead, add neighbour to dead_cells (if it is not there already) and neighbour.live_cells += 1